Ipswich Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Ipswich Building Society solicitor panel appointment.

 My firm is not on the Ipswich Building Society conveyancing panel among other lenders .
-My clients, who have applied for a mortgage with Ipswich Building Society wish use my firms conveyancing services even though I am not on the Ipswich Building Society panel.
+My clients, who are getting a mortgage with Ipswich Building Society would still like to instruct me regardless of the fact that we are not on the Ipswich Building Society panel.
 Is it fine for me to use a firm down the road to represent Ipswich Building Society on mortgage aspect of the conveyancing?

-You need to be careful here as what you are intending may not be acceptable to the mortgage company.
-It is possible that you (as a non-panel firm) or the mortgage applicant are not at liberty instruct a panel firm of your choice.
-Lenders such as Nationwide BS make it clear to their panel firms that where a non-panel member firm is instructed by one of their mortgage applicants, the lender must appoint a panel firm to carry out its instructions and to liaise with the borrower's conveyancer.
+Please tread carefully here as what you are intending may not be acceptable to the mortgage company.
+It is possible that you (as a non-panel firm) or the mortgage applicant are not entitled instruct a panel firm of your choice.
+Lenders such as Nationwide BS make it clear to their panel firms that where a non-panel member firm is instructed by one of their mortgage applicants, the lender will appoint a panel firm to carry out its instructions and to liaise with the borrower's conveyancing firm.
 You also need to make the costs implications and potential for delay very clear to your client.

 What lender panels do you receive the most questions about?